 - Downloading (the filename of downloaded files)

 Within each section, you can use drag and drop to determine what order the attributes are displayed in.
 Click [x] to remove an attribute from any display list.

-When adding or editing display attributes you can configure the following:
+When adding or editing display attributes for certain areas you can configure the following:

 - Max display length? - This is useful for preventing potentially long attribute values (e.g. values for the 'Description' attribute) from overflowing the asset panel on the browse and search results pages.
 If, for example, you were to set the max length to 50, then any values exceeding 50 characters would be truncated and have a '...' added to the end.

 - Show attribute label? - If this is ticked the label and value will be displayed (e.g. 'Title: My image title' as opposed to just 'My image title').